dcaiafa/lox/docs/markdown/lexer_reference.md

 * **CHAR_SEQ**: This fragment matches sequences of characters within the string, while also handling escaped characters such as `\n`, `\t`, `{`, and `}`.
-* **OCURLY**: The opening curly brace (`{`) within the String mode triggers a mode push, allowing the lexer to parse the embedded expression.
+* **OCURLY**: The opening curly brace (`{`) within the String mode triggers a mode push to the default mode (indicated by the lack of mode parameter), allowing the lexer to parse the embedded expression.
 It also emits the `OCURLY` token.
 * **CCURLY**: The closing curly brace (`}`) pops the current mode, signaling the end of the interpolated expression.

-This setup provides a clear and concise way to handle string interpolation, ensuring that expressions within strings are correctly parsed and tokens are emitted appropriately.